PhenoApps/Intercross/docs/settings/behavior.md

 - Barcode scanning in sequence will populate the male field first, then female
 - The tab order on the screen changes accordingly

-To enable:
-1. Navigate to Settings > Naming
-2. Toggle "Scan Male First" to On

-## Create Cross ID Pattern
+### Create Cross ID Pattern

-This setting works in conjunction with [Auto Cross](auto-cross.md) settings to determine how cross IDs are generated.

-Here you can define a pattern template that includes:
-- Static prefix text
-- Static suffix text
-- Auto-incrementing number with padding

-For example, a pattern of "20RPN{0000}" would generate IDs like "20RPN0001", "20RPN0002", etc.

-To configure:
-1. Navigate to Settings > Naming
-2. Tap "Create Cross ID Pattern"
-3. Enter your desired pattern
-4. Press "OK"

-### Available Metadata Fields
+This setting allows you to define a custom pattern for generating unique cross IDs, using UUID format.
+This ensures each cross has a distinct identifier, though the IDs may be longer and less human-readable.

+## Workflow

+### Collect Additional Information

-After creating a cross, you'll be prompted to enter:
+When enabled, this setting allows you to collect extra metadata about each cross.
+After creating a cross, you'll be prompted to enter additional information as configured.
-- Success rating
-- Notes
-- Custom metadata fields (if configured)

-### Enabling Extra Data Collection

-1. Navigate to Settings > Behavior
-2. Toggle "Collect Additional Information" to On

-Additional metadata fields can be configured in the Metadata settings section.
+### Create Metadata

+This option allows you to define new metadata properties to associate with crosses.
+You can specify the name and type of data to collect for each cross you make.

+### Manage Metadata

+Use this setting to edit or organize existing metadata properties.
+You can modify field names, types, or delete properties that are no longer needed.

-## Audio Notifications
+### Sound Notifications

-Intercross can provide audio feedback for various actions:
+Enables audio feedback for various actions within the app:

 - Successful barcode scans
 - Completed crosses